On Borrowed Time

-In order to tell the story of Hong Kong with accuracy and care, the project is broken down into several layers.
-At the surface, it outlines the historical account of Hong Kong’s handover since the Sino-Joint Declaration was signed in 1984.
-From another perspective, it is an archive of digital artifacts that resurface a collection of stories, imagery, and musings of how people felt in a particular moment in time.
-And at its core, it is an anthology of reflections that attempts to forge meaning from the tragic events that have transpired.
-It invites questions of what it means to be Hongkonger?
+To tell the story of Hong Kong with accuracy and care, the project is compiled into several layers.
+On the surface, it provides a historical account of Hong Kong’s handover since the Sino-Joint Declaration was signed in 1984.
+Beneath that lies an archive of digital artifacts—a collection of stories, imagery, and musings that capture how people felt as their history unfolded.
+At its core, this project is an anthology of reflections that attempts to forge meaning from the tragic events that have transpired.
+It invites questions.
+What does it mean to be a Hongkonger?
 Can freedom survive in the absence of democracy?
-And what role does memory play in cultivating identity?
+What role does collective memory play in cultivating identity?

-On a more personal note, this project has also provided the editors of the work an opportunity to explore our own personal history and sense of belonging.
+On a more personal note, this project has provided us, the editors and curators, an opportunity to explore our personal histories and sense of belonging.
 It has given us the space to examine how our lineage is woven into our identities, and has provided us a glimpse of the modest role we play within a larger narrative that extends beyond ourselves.

 While Hong Kong is no longer considered “a borrowed place”, the region is still — in a sense — on borrowed time.
-As the region’s fifty year grace period slowly ends, China’s encroaching influence and presence have grown larger, and the promises that were once made to Hong Kong are now under threat.
+As the region’s fifty year period of grace slowly ends, the CCP’s encroaching influence and presence have grown larger, and the promises that were once made to Hong Kong are now under threat.
 New legislation, such as the National Security Law, has been weaponised to silence pro-democracy advocates, and has forever reshaped what can be said and fought for in Hong Kong.

 It is within this historical context that On Borrowed Time was created.
 The project contributes to the shared endeavour of documenting Hong Kong’s unique status in the face of censorship.
-While some may argue that Hong Kong’s impermanence is inevitable, it is through preserving the collective memory of Hong Kong that a common truth—and the spirit of the things we love—may persist.
+While some may believe that Hong Kong’s impermanence is inevitable, it is through preserving the collective memory of Hong Kong that a common truth—and the spirit of the things we love—may persist.

 Feel free to reach out If you would like to learn more.